Diane Middlebrook: Awards

 Anne Sexton: A Biography, was a finalist for the National Book Award and for the National Book Critics Circle Award.
 It was awarded a gold medal in nonfiction from the Commonwealth Club of California.

 Suits Me won a Lambda Foundation Literary Award.
 The Financial Times wrote: "Tipton may have spent his life fearing exposure, but he/she[sic] could not have wished for a more perceptive or sympathetic biographer than Middlebrook."

 Her Husband was a 2004 finalist for the Bay Area Book Reviewers Award in non-fiction.
-In 2006 the French translation won the Prix Du Meilleur Livre Etranger.
-The New York Times called the book "inspiring", "attentive and clear-eyed".
+In 2006, the French translation won the Prix Du Meilleur Livre Étranger.

 Personal life and death

 Middlebrook was married three times.
 Her first two marriages, to Michael Shough and Jonathan Middlebrook, were annulled, though she kept the surname "Middlebrook" professionally.
 She had one daughter, Leah Middlebrook, born 1966, who also became a university professor and taught Comparative Literature and Romance Languages at the University of Oregon.
 In 1977, she began a relationship with pharmaceutical chemist Carl Djerassi, and the two married in 1985.

 Middlebrook retired in 2002 and persuaded Djerassi to retire from chemistry that year, although he continued to write fiction and drama.
 She concentrated more fully on her research, and she and Djerassi divided their time between their residences in San Francisco and London.
 She underwent surgery for cancer in July 2001 and again in February 2004.
-Her death in San Francisco, California on December 15, 2007 at the age of 68 was attributed to retroperitoneal liposarcoma.
+Her death in San Francisco, California, on December 15, 2007, at the age of 68 was attributed to retroperitoneal liposarcoma.
 Djerassi stated that she continued working until the month before her death.